 “What’s at stake and the opportunity for whoever gets it right is absolutely huge,” she said.
 “It represents growth, and that means jobs.”

-GM is looking to cut healthcare costs with the new UAW contract and may seek to implement more temporary part-time workers in the future as a result.
+GM is looking to cut healthcare costs with the new UAW contract and may seek to implement more temporary workers in the future as a result.
 All of the Big Three are also expected to stand their ground on issues such as wage increases and new product allocation for their respective US vehicle plants, which may lead to strikes.
 The UAW seems prepared to strike, as well, having increased its strike pay from $200 per week to $250 per week earlier this year.